Miley Cyrus: 2013–2015: Bangerz and Miley Cyrus & Her Dead Petz

-In 2013, Cyrus hired Larry Rudolph to be her manager, although she is currently managed by Maverick's Adam Leber; Rudolph is best known for representing Britney Spears.
+In 2013, Cyrus hired Larry Rudolph to be her manager, best known for previously representing Britney Spears.
 It was confirmed that Cyrus had signed with RCA Records for her future releases.
 She worked with producers such as Pharrell Williams and Mike Will Made-It on her fourth studio album, resulting in a hip hop-influenced sound.
 She collaborated with numerous hip hop artists releases and appeared on the Snoop Lion song "Ashtrays and Heartbreaks" (2013), released as the lead single from his twelfth studio album, Reincarnated.
 She collaborated with will.i.am on the song "Fall Down" (2013), released as a promotional single that same month.
 The song entered the Billboard Hot 100 at number fifty-eight, marking her first appearance on the chart since "Can't Be Tamed" (2010).
 She provided guest vocals on the Lil Twist song "Twerk", which also featured vocals by Justin Bieber.
 The song was unreleased for unknown reasons but leaked online.
 On May 23, 2013, it was confirmed that Cyrus would be featured on the Mike Will Made It single "23", with Wiz Khalifa and Juicy J. The single went on to peak at number eleven on the Hot 100, and had sold over one million copies worldwide as of 2013.

 Cyrus released her new single "We Can't Stop" on June 3.
 Touted as her comeback single, it became a worldwide commercial success, topping charts in territories such as the United Kingdom.
 The song's music video set the Vevo record for most views within twenty-four hours of release and became the first to reach 100 million views on the site.
 Cyrus performed with Robin Thicke at the 2013 MTV Video Music Awards, a performance that resulted in widespread media attention and public scrutiny.
 Her simulated sex acts with a foam finger were described as "disturbing" and the whole performance as "cringe-worthy".
 Cyrus released "Wrecking Ball" (2013) as the second single from Bangerz on the same day as the VMAs.
-The accompanying music video, showing her swinging naked on a wrecking ball, was viewed over nineteen million times within 24 hours of its release.
-The single became Cyrus's first to top the Hot 100 in the US and sold over two million copies.
+The accompanying music video, which showed her swinging naked on a wrecking ball, was viewed over nineteen million times within 24 hours of its release, and drew criticism from some for allegedly objectifying Cyrus, including fellow singer Sinéad O’Connor, who said that "you will obscure your talent by allowing yourself to be pimped, whether it's the music business or yourself doing the pimping".
+Despite this, the single became Cyrus's first to top the Hot 100 in the US, and maintained the number-one spot for three weeks.
+It sold over two million copies.